simply-sameen/rainmeter-desktop-clock/README.md

 # Clock-and-Media-Player-Rmskin
-Minimal Clock and Media player for Rainmeter now with version 2.0

 Minimal Clock with hour and minute both with prefix zero at different levels for desktop customisation via Rainmeter